SAP/code-pal-for-abap/docs/checks/check-in-loop.md

 ## CHECK in LOOP

 ### What is the Intent of the Check?
-It verifies whether the `CHECK` statement is in a `LOOP` statement because it ends the current iteration and proceeds with the next one, and people might accidentally expect it to end the method or exit the loop.
+It verifies whether the `CHECK` statement is found inside of a `LOOP` statement.
+A CHECK within a LOOP, ends the current iteration and proceeds to the next one.
+This behaviour might lead to confusion: Does it end the method processing or does it exit the loop?

 ### How to solve the issue?
-Prefer using an `IF` statement in combination with `CONTINUE` instead, since `CONTINUE` only can be used in loops.
+Prefer using `CONTINUE` within an IF-Statement instead (since the keyword `CONTINUE` can only be used in loops, the intention is clear to everyone reading the code).
+Keep also in mind, the other Keywords like `EXIT` and `RETURN` are also more explicit.

 ### What to do in case of exception?
 In special cases you can suppress this finding by using the pseudo comment `"#EC CHECK_IN_LOOP`.